Fill 1 Created with Sketch. Event National Indigenous Peoples Day

 The Science Garage from 1:30 p.m. - 3:30 p.m.

-Come try your hand at controlling a robot!
-IndigeSTEAM provides Indigenous-led and culturally-relevant programming to support a better future for Indigenous youth in STEM.
+Come to the overhang by the administration entrance to draw and paint your own mini tipi!
+IndigeSTEAM provides Indigenous-led and culturally-relevant programming to support a better future for Indigenous youth in STEAM.

 RASC Observatory*